 Checkmark the Drop Connections, and Click Ok

-Now you can see that the Adventure Works DW 2017 database is removed from the Server
+The Adventure Works DW 2017 deleted from the Server

-The above process will only detach the database from Server, but it will keep the MDF, and LDF files within the physical location (C Drive)
+The above process will only detach or remove the database from the server, but it will keep the MDF and LDF files within the physical location (C Drive).